 The International TEFL Academy Teaching English Online Specialty Course (30 hours) is a fully interactive course taught by a seasoned university-level professor with an advanced degree in TESOL or a related field and international teaching experience.
-The course is designed for students who have successfully completed an International TEFL Academy online or in-person TEFL course and are looking to Teach English as a Foreign Language (TEFL) to children or adults online.
+The course is designed for those who are completing or have successfully completed an accredited TEFL course and are looking to Teach English as a Foreign Language (TEFL) to children or adults online.

 Throughout this course, students will learn various pathways and methods of online delivery, as well as how to develop an online presence as an English teacher.
 They will also learn best practices for planning and delivering online language instruction.